Keynote speakers

 Dr. Petra Kuhnert

-AI is a Crime Scene: sifting through the slop to deliver Responsible Application-Driven solutions
+Irresponsible use of AI is a Crime Scene: sifting through the slop to deliver responsible AI solutions

 Abstract